Jamie Fenton: Biography

 Fenton was drawn to computer technology while in school because its highly predictable nature appealed to her and it provided a haven from being picked on by other students.

-In 1975, while studying computer science in the University of Wisconsin, Jamie and fellow student Tom McHugh volunteered to work at Dave Nutting Associates, who enlisted their help to redesign pinball machines and the Japanese arcade game Western Gun using Intel's 8080 microprocessor, she also later worked on the Bally Astrocade, and wrote the programming language Bally BASIC, based on tiny basic.
+In 1975, while studying computer science in the University of Wisconsin, Jamie and fellow student Tom McHugh volunteered to work at Dave Nutting Associates, who enlisted their help to redesign pinball machines and the Japanese arcade game Western Gun using Intel's 8080 microprocessor, she also later worked on the Bally Astrocade, and wrote the programming language Bally BASIC, based on Tiny BASIC.

-In 1978, Jamie Fenton created an early example of glitch art entitled Digital TV Dinner, a 3 minutes film, with Raul Zaritsky.
-For this project, Jamie Fenton was ejecting the cartridge inserted in the Bally Astrocade in wrong moment, to create the glitches.
-They also punched the game console.
-Digital TV Dinner was first presented in 1978, at the Chicago event Electronic Visualization Event 3, In Chicago.
-A second version was presented in 1979.
+In 1978, Jamie Fenton and Raul Zaritsky created an early example of glitch art, the 3-minute film Digital TV Dinner, played at Electronic Visualization Event 3 in Chicago.
+In this, Jamie Fenton was ejecting the cartridge from the live Bally Astrocade to create the visual glitches.
+The second version was aired in 1979 on WTTW Chicago.
+She also punched the game console.

 in 1981, while working at Midway Manufacturing, Jamie Fenton designed the game Gorf.

 Four years later, she co-created the program VideoWorks, which then became Macromedia Director, then, after being bought by Adobe, Adobe Director.
 This software was a precursor of the software Flash.

-In 1995, with Cindy Martin and JoAnn Roberts, they created and launched tgforum.com, an online forum for transgender people.
+In 1995, with Cindy Martin and JoAnn Roberts, she created and launched tgforum.com, an online forum for transgender people.
 It still exists in 2024.

 In 2018, Digital TV Dinner was exhibited in the Chicago New Media 1973-1992 exhibition, curated by Jon Cates.
 During the exhibition, she played Digital TV Breakfast, a video game by Whitney (Whit) Pow, inspired by Digital TV Dinner.
-The same year, she created a new piece, Primordial Glitch Art, where she filmed herself creating glitches by ejecting Cartridge from a Bally Astrocade, while explaining how to obtain those glitches.
+The same year, she created a new piece, Primordial Glitch Art, where she filmed herself creating glitches by ejecting cartridges from a Bally Astrocade, while explaining how to obtain those glitches.